Diabetes and Kidney Disease

 Eat foods that are low in phosphorus and potassium.

 Insulin is a hormone that helps your body use glucose.
 You may give yourself insulin to increase your body’s supply.
-Or you may take other medications to help your body release more insulin or use insulin better.
+Or you may take other medicines to help your body release more insulin or use insulin better.
 The stage of your kidney disease can reduce the amount of insulin your body needs.
-So your insulin injections or other medication may be adjusted.
-Talk with your doctor if your blood glucose level is often too low.
-Monitor your blood glucose with a meter as directed by your doctor.
+So your insulin injections or other medicine may be adjusted.
+Talk with your healthcare provider if your blood glucose level is often too low.
+Monitor your blood glucose with a meter as directed by your healthcare provider.

 Taking a blood pressure medicine called an ACE (angiotensin converting enzyme) inhibitor, or an ARB (angiotensin receptor blocker) helps people with both diabetes and high blood pressure reduce the risk of getting kidney disease, or worsening existing kidney disease.
 Studies show these medicines work even in people with diabetes who don't have high blood pressure.